aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Continued working with this today - Worked with Keras and started breaking down concepts into small understandable parts in my Training repo on github

+### Day 38: February 14, Thursday

+**Today's Progress**: Spent time fixing some bugs in the code today.
+Can't figure out where the problem is